 Howdy.
-I am Jason McIntosh, an independent creative and software professional who lives in New England.
+I am Jason McIntosh, an independent writer and software toolsmith who lives in New York.

 On IRC and elsewhere, I go by jmac.
 You may call me whatever you like.

-I publish a weekly-ish blog called Fogknife.
-Since 2014 it has run on Plerd, a static-site generator of my own design (as well as a free and open-source project).
-I have again and again sought ways to integrate comments or other feedback mechanisms into Fogknife, and hadn't found any that impressed me -- until early 2018, when another blog I regularly read started using IndieWeb magic to make comments and replies from across the internet, including silos like Twitter and Facebook.
+Since 2014, Fogknife has run on Plerd, a static-site generator of my own design (as well as a free and open-source project).
+I had again and again sought ways to integrate comments or other feedback mechanisms into Fogknife, and hadn't found any that impressed me -- until early 2018, when another blog I regularly read started using IndieWeb magic to make comments and replies from across the internet, including silos like Twitter and Facebook.
 It seemed impossible, but there it was.

 I want some of this for myself.
 If, after all my experimentation and hackery, it ends up seeming worthwhile, then I'll also want to help make this easier for other self-publishing writers to accomplish.

 - Release version 2.0 of Plerd, including complete Webmention support.

 - Add a webmention moderation tool of some sort to Plerd.

 - Meaningfully document why anyone should care about this stuff.